 Three OCS graduates attained the highest level in the Australian Army as Chief of Army, with many other Australian graduates achieving high rank in both the Army and the RAAF.
 Several overseas graduates also achieved high rank in their respective defence forces.

 Prime Minister Harold Holt’s Disappearance

 Prime Minister Harold Holt and his wife Zara owned a beach house at Portsea.
 Both the PM and his wife occasionally visited the OCS Officers’ Mess.
 On 17 December 1967 at approximately 12.15 PM the PM and his party went to Cheviot Beach, a favourite swimming spot of his.
 Cheviot Beach was a rugged area on the back beach or seaward side of Point Nepean.
 Apart from PM Holt only one other of his party entered the water but, because of rough seas, stayed close to the shore.
 The PM ventured further out.
 The other swimmer reported a strong undertow.
 Others in the party saw the PM being swept out further and further before finally disappearing from sight.

-The alarm was raised at the OCS Duty Room manned at the time by Captain Peter Schuman, MC who raised the alarm.
+The alarm was raised at the OCS Duty Room manned at the time by Captain Peter Schuman, MC.
 Peter was an OCS Graduate who had returned as an instructor.
 Limited manpower resources, however, were not available for an immediate OCS personnel search as it was just after the 1967 December Graduation and most staff were on leave.
 The OCS Headquarters was used as the operations centre in the massive search that followed but it was eventually called off on 5 January 1968.
 The PM’s body was never recovered.